OlegDzhuraev/PlutoECL/README.md

 For template generator idea thanks to LeoECS, some used things came from its code.

 ## Debug
-To check state of your Entity, select its GameObject on scene and you will see all Tags, Components and Logics, added to the entity with their parameters.
-In your Components you can see all parameters.
+To check state of your **Entity**, select its **GameObject** on scene and you will see all Tags, Components and Logics, added to the entity with their parameters.
+In your Components you can see and edit all parameters.

 You also can use **RuntimeOnly** and **ReadOnly** attributes on your fields, it help to keep these fields from unwanted editing.